Gladys Paulus - Textile Artist

-Paulus's work straddles the worlds of fine arts and crafts, managing to find a space entirely of its own, and pushing the boundaries of the medium of felt in doing so.
+Dutch-Indonesian artist Gladys Paulus (b.
+1973) creates deeply emotive works that quietly reclaim a perceived loss of sacredness.
+Often stemming from personal explorations into her ancestry, identity, and meditation practice, her oeuvre straddles the worlds of fine arts, traditional crafts and ritual, managing to find a space entirely of its own and pushing the boundaries of the medium of felt in doing so.

-She is an exhibiting member of the 62 Group of textile artists and is on the Crafts Councils Selected Index of Makers.
+A fourth generation artist and maker, Paulus currently lives and works in Somerset.
+She is a specialist visiting tutor across the UK, Europe, USA and Canada, an exhibiting member of the 62 Group of textile artists and she is on the Crafts Councils Selected Index of Makers.
+Her work is represented in the collection of the Tropenmuseum (Amsterdam), and private collections in the USA.

 Felt is a unique, non-woven textile made from wool fibres.
 The art of felt making predates woven cloth and is thought to date back to Neolithic time.
 Felt making is an ancient and alchemical process during which wool fibres shrink and come together to form a dense mat when subjected to heat, humidity, friction and a change of alkalinity.
 The felt can be shaped and sculpted into 3-dimensional forms as it shrinks.